-PHR launched the Program on Sexual Violence in Conflict Zones in 2011, with the aim of forging coalitions among medical, law enforcement, and legal experts in Central and East Africa to end sexual violence in conflict.
+PHR launched the Program on Sexual Violence in Conflict Zones in 2011, with the aim of forging coalitions among medical, law enforcement, and legal experts to end conflict-related sexual violence.
 Since then, we and our partners have trained more than 2,000 professionals in the collection, understanding, and use of court-admissible evidence of sexual violence.
-Our work has helped achieve landmark victories in the fight against impunity for these horrific crimes.
+Now active in Central and East Africa, the Middle East, and Southeast Asia, our work has helped achieve landmark victories in the fight against impunity for these horrific crimes.

 Our program has offices in the Democratic Republic of the Congo, Kenya, and the United States, and focuses on: